 - Creative project or research paper (30 points)

 - Reflective essay (40 points)

 Please ensure that your entry includes all three components.
 Submit all documentation for your entry as either a Microsoft Word (.docx) file or as a PDF (.pdf) file.

 A panel of judges composed of UCSB faculty members and librarians will judge according to the following criteria:

 Creative project or research paper.
 If your project is in a format that cannot be submitted electronically, such as an art installation or exhibition, please submit a document that provides a detailed description of the project in sufficient detail to allow it to be judged.
 Your project should reflect expert and sophisticated use of Library materials and resources.

 Reflective essay.
 A 500 to 700-word statement describing your research process.
 How did you come up with your research topic?
-What are the methods and strategies that you used to discover your sources, and how did you evaluate those that you used?
+What are the methods and strategies that you used to discover your sources (sources can include those you access from the Library physically or virtually).
+How did you evaluate the sources that you used?
 Did you seek assistance from a librarian or professor, or someone else?
 We are especially interested in hearing about what you learned in this process.

 Bibliography.
 Format your bibliography using the style guide appropriate to your project’s discipline.
 Cite all sources that you used, even if you did not directly quote from them.
 Even if your bibliography is part of your project, please also submit it as a separate document.
 Your bibliography should include a wide range of Library materials and resources.

 Judging panels for each of the three broad categories will be composed of faculty members and subject specialist librarians.